motorway/motorway-ui-test/README.md

 - `npm run dev` will run both - express server and react app.

-After this, we have react app running on `http://localhost:5173/` and express server running on `http://localhost:8000`.
+Afterward, the React app will be available at `http://localhost:5173/`, and the Express server at `http://localhost:8000/`.

 There are two endpoints available:
  * http://localhost:8000/api/tags - to return all tags in